FunixID/.github/profile/README.md

-## Funix Indonesia 👋
+## FUNIX Indonesia 👋
-Funix Indonesia operates in the field of game creation, software house and game publisher.
+FUNIX Indonesia operates in the field of game creation, software house and game publisher.

-> *There is no perfect application because a perfect application is impossible because it cannot be developed further.*
+> *There is no perfect application because a perfect application cannot be developed further.*